videolan/x265/doc/reST/cli.rst

 	CUs and the rect/amp motion searches at that depth will only use the reference(s) selected by 2Nx2N.

+	For all non-zero values of limit-refs, the current depth will evaluate intra mode (in inter slices), only if intra mode was chosen as the best mode for atleast one of the 4 sub-blocks.

 	You can often increase the number of references you are using (within your decoder level limits) if you enable one or both of these flags.